STDISCM-S11/Balls-Server/Readme.md

 **Using Visual Studio Code

-Go to File > Open Folder and select the cloned directory (stdiscm-balls-project).
+Go to File > Open Folder and select the cloned directory.

 ## Step 3: Configure Java Environment